drucko/gitbox/README.md

 gitbox is on pypi :)

    pip install gitbox

-## Prepear Your remote repository for gitbox
+## Prepare Your remote repository for gitbox

 for pushing updates to the client we use pubnub http://pubnub.com.
 There is a free account with 5000 messages a day.